voxpupuli/puppet-kmod/README.md

 ### kmod::load

-Loads a module using modprobe and manages persistant modules in /etc/sysconfig/modules
+Loads a module using modprobe and manages persistent modules in /etc/sysconfig/modules

 ```puppet
   kmod::load { 'mymodule': }